JERSEY JUNCTION HUNDRED YEAR PLAN

 The connection would be piggy-backed - without TBMs if necessary - some several tens of feet over the new No. 7 tail tracks under 11th Avenue.
 The tracks of the connecting curve have a central radius of four hundred and fifty feet, and branch from the inside of the main tunnel's five-thousand-foot-radius curve.
 A new version exists with a five-hundred-foot radius and turnouts diverging from tangent - with a further station under 11th Avenue at 23rd Street, which would supplement provisions for a Penn Station work-around in the event the existing tunnels are subject to full or partial closure before the currently planned tunnel replacement gets realized.
-The nighttime freight track would be centered to accommodate double-stack, straddling the loading gauge of the daytime passenger tracks, in both the main tunnel and the connection.
-The connection in all cases has been seen as a stop-gap to act as a substitute for access to Penn Station, but as a way of conveying passengers from New Jersey to stations lying along the West Side Line to the south.
+The nighttime freight track would be centered to accommodate double-stack freight, straddling the loading gauge of the daytime passenger tracks, in both the main tunnel and the connection.
+The connection is seen not just as a stop-gap to act as a substitute for access to Penn Station, but as a way of conveying passengers from New Jersey to stations lying along the West Side Line to the south.
 While a good number of passenger trains running on the West Side Line would ultimately be based out of the Financial District Station - in addition to those arriving by way of the proposed tunnel to Jersey City - the connection is designed to afford access for both freight and passengers on a permanent basis.

 GRADE-SEPARATED DIRECTIONAL SWAPPING IN JERSEY CITY BEDROCK